emeraldaly/liri-node-app/README.md

+Progress:
+The individual programs run from their individual js files.
+The liri.js program that chooses from the console which section to run is not complete.
+Input from the console is not complete.

 # LIRI is a Language Interpretation and Recognition Interface.

 1. running my-tweets will show the last 20 tweets and when they were created in the terminal [x]